 - First, the GTED focuses on the implementation of TEs and their fiscal impact on national budgets.
-Private firms, civil society organisations or even public bodies (e.g. investment promotion agencies) sometimes provide information on the availability of TEs for companies, specific social groups, etc. This information can be employed, for instance, to double-check the comprehensiveness of TE reporting by governments, but it is not uploaded to the GTED itself, as long as it does not convey any data on actual use. - Second, assessing the quality and credibility of information provided by third parties can be quite difficult.
-While the same could be said regarding
+Private firms, civil society organisations or even public bodies (e.g. investment promotion agencies) may sometimes list available TEs for companies, specific social groups, etc., but this information is not collected in the GTED unless it provides data on the fiscal cost of the provision or its actual use. - Second, assessing the quality and credibility of information provided by third parties can be quite difficult.
+While the same could be said regarding information provided by governmental sources, in this latter case it is the governments themselves that can be held accountable if the information they publish turns out to be incomplete or wrong.

-- information provided by governmental sources, in this latter case it is the governments themselves that can be held accountable if the information they publish turns out to be incomplete or wrong. - Third, and perhaps most importantly, we are convinced that it is a core government responsibility to publish timely, comprehensive and accurate data on TEs - just like publishing data on the state's budget.
+• Third, and perhaps most importantly, we are convinced that it is a core government responsibility to publish timely, comprehensive and accurate data on TEs - just like publishing data on the state's budget.
 This responsibility cannot be placed upon private companies, civil society organisations, international bodies or academic entities.